-Chapter 8: Diseases of the Ear and Mastoid Process (H60-H95) Guidelines for Assigning Codes From This Chapter
+Chapter 8: Diseases of the Ear and Mastoid Process (H60-H95)

-Chapter 8 covers the ear, the organ of hearing, and the mastoid process, the bony projection at the base of the temporal bone, behind each ear, which serves as the site of attachment for the neck muscles.
+Chapter 8 covers the ear, the organ of hearing, and the mastoid process (the bony projection at the base of the temporal bone behind each ear), which serves as the site of attachment for the neck muscles.
 The ear consists of the external ear, the middle ear, and the inner ear.
 The tympanic membrane, or ear drum, divides the outer and middle ear.
 The inner ear is responsible for both hearing and balance.